About TTU K-12

 Whether students purchase an individual course or enroll full-time, they will find themselves included in a community dedicated to excellence and honor.
 With a team of Texas-certified teachers, affordable pricing, and flexible enrollment, students can start our program when the time is right for them.

-When a student enrolls with TTU K-12, they will experience a program that is consistent with of the excellence and tradition of Texas Tech University.
+When a student enrolls with TTU K-12, they will experience a program that is consistent with the excellence and tradition of Texas Tech University.
 To learn more about TTU K-12 and take your next step, we invite you to request more information from us or discover more by reading some of our student stories.

 TTU K-12 is a special-purpose public school established and approved by the Texas Education Agency (TEA) and Texas State Board of Education.